-If you are looking to install the latest free operating system from Apple – Mac OS X Mavericks – on an existing machine but want to start from a clean slate leaving all the space-ahogging files and applications behind, a clean install is what you need, and this post is going to show you how.
+If you want to install OS X Mavericks on an existing Mac but want to start from a clean slate leaving all the space-hogging files, data and applications behind, then you will need a clean installation, and this is exactly what this post is about.

 - Creating a bootable OS X Mavericks on USB flash drive, so you can

 - Perform a clean installation on any iMac or MacBook.

 How to Create Recovery Partition in Mac